Books Set in Africa

 The Book Girls Say…

 This mystery thriller is the first in the Emma Djan Investigations series.
-The books each read as a standalone, but some of our readers are already anticipating the release of the fourth book in the series.
+Each of the books can be read as a standalone, but many of our readers have enjoyed continuing the series.
 The author has written another series called Darko Dawson, which also comes highly recommended by our readers – especially the third in the series, Murder at Cape Three Points.

 Author Kwei Quartey was born in Ghana to a Ghanaian father and an African-American mother, both of whom were college professors.
 He began writing crime novellas at age 8 or 9 before his interest shifted to medicine.
 He began medical school in Ghana and then transferred to the Howard University College of Medicine in Washington D.C.
 After completing his residency in Internal Medicine, he returned to his love of writing by attending a weekly creative writing group.
 He now lives and writes in California but sets each of his crime novels in his home country of Ghana.